 Cannabidiol (CBD) has exploded onto the UK market in recent years, since

-MHRA’s decision to license CBD as a medicine which subsequently created the legal grey-area that allows for CBD to be sold as a food supplement, bringing with it a great variety of products and means of consumption.
+MHRA’s decision to license CBD as medicine subsequently created the legal grey area that allows for CBD to be sold as a food supplement, bringing with it a great variety of products and means of consumption.

 Let’s break down these various consumption methods into different types or groups.
-For convenience sake in this piece, we’ll be categorising the methods into the following subsections.
+For convenience sake in this piece, we’ll be categorizing the methods into the following subsections.

 - Vaporising and Combustion

 These methods share the same delivery route – the bloodstream via the lungs.